Financial Protocol

 • Deadline: All receipts, invoices, and requests for reimbursement related to an expenditure must be submitted to the Post Finance Officer by the deadline set for the next regular General Membership Meeting.

-• Approved Submission Channels: Documents may be submitted through the following official methods:
+• Approved Submission Channels: Documents (Form + Receipt) may be submitted through the following official methods:

 • Emailed directly to the Post Finance Officer.

-• Delivered in person to the Post Finance Officer.
+• Delivered in person or placed in the designated Finance Officer’s mailbox.

 V. Reporting & Accountability